Rise Tower

 Rise Tower (برج رايز) is a proposed megatall skyscraper in Riyadh, Saudi Arabia.
-Planned to be the first two-kilometre-tall building, if realized, it would surpass both Burj Khalifa by 1172 m and Jeddah Tower by 1000 m to become the world’s tallest building or structure.
+Planned to be the first two-kilometre-tall building, it would surpass both Burj Khalifa by 1170 m and Jeddah Tower by 1000 m to become the world’s tallest building or structure.

 Location and site

 Rise Tower is sited in North Riyadh within a broader mixed-use masterplan widely reported as the "North Pole" district, with proximity to King Khalid International Airport (KKIA). and the capital’s northern growth corridor.
 Popular-press explainers describe the district as a large “city of the future” concept anchored by a central business hub.